 Acne scars are the result of tissue damage caused by inflammatory acne.

 The vast majority of acne scars are caused by from persistent cases of inflammatory acne affecting the same area of skin.
 Individuals who suffer from frequent nodular and cystic acne outbreaks (Acne Types: 3-4) are at a very high risk of developing permanent acne scarring.
-This is particularly true when a region is affected by overlapping acne outbreaks, with no opportunity for the skin to completely heal between outbreaks.
+This is particularly true when a region is affected by overlapping acne outbreaks, with no opportunity for the skin to completely heal.

 When an individual experiences persistent outbreaks of severe inflammatory acne, significant regions of the affected skin and underlying tissue can be damaged.
 Acne is an inflammatory process that usually involves an infection caused by bacteria (eg. Propionibacterium acnes).
 The inflammation that occurs during severe acne prevents the body from mobilizing the cells and materials necessary for the normal healing process that is required to repair the skin.
 In this situation, the original (healthy) tissue can be replaced by fibrous scar tissue.